arturcarvalho/tutorial-1/README.md

 - `public` contains assets not used by React components (they will be copied over unmodified to the final app's root directory):
   - `favicon.png` is the icon that goes in a browser tab when your page is open (apps start with the RedwoodJS logo).
   - `robots.txt` can be used to control what web indexers are allowed to do.
   - `README.md` explains how, and when, to use the `public` folder for static assets.
 It also covers best practices for importing assets within components via Webpack.
-[To read it on Github, click here.](https://github.com/redwoodjs/create-redwood-app/tree/master/web/public)
+You can read it on Github [here](https://github.com/redwoodjs/create-redwood-app/tree/master/web/public).
 - `index.css` is a generic place to put your CSS, but there are many options.
 - `index.html` is the standard React starting point for our app.
 - `index.js` the bootstraping code to get our Redwood app up and running.